-Students are offered a survey of lighting techniques used in the studio, ranging from portraiture to still life.
-To be able to understand the reasons for using various types of lighting equipment and some of the techniques employed in using them, the class hours are devoted to lighting demonstrations in the studio, lectures, and critiquing of assignments.
-Laboratory consist of planning assignments, gathering props, shooting assignments, printing, and mounting for class critiques.
+Students are offered a survey of lighting techniques used in the studio, ranging from portraiture to still life, to be able to understand the reasons for using various types of lighting equipment and some of the techniques employed in using them.
+The class hours are devoted to lighting demonstrations in the studio, lectures, and critiquing of assignments.
+Laboratory consists of planning assignments, gathering props, shooting assignments, printing, and mounting for class critiques.
+Lab fee required.
 Offered alternate years.
-Prerequisite: AR 101 for Art majors or AR 141 or permission of instructor.
+Prerequisite: AR 101 (for Art majors) and AR 141 or permission of instructor.